 Home

 Currently, I am group leader in the “Wealth and Social Inequality Research Group” at the Max-Planck-Institute for Society in Cologne.
 With this group we seek to understand the conditions, mechanisms and consequences of durable wealth.
-In my research work, I strive to reconstruct ownership histories with a particular focus on the ownership of firms and the responsibilities and obligations embedded in these histories.
+In my research work, I strive to reconstruct the wealth histories of business owners and the responsibilities and obligations embedded in these histories.